abetusk/scratch/experiments/mystic-symbolic/README.md

 TODO
 ---

+* still some issues with the gradient not rendering right (face invert looks bad)
 * figure out how to rotate 'skinny' minor suits (e.g. swords)
 * make sure creature does not have a single wing as it's base element